SciWilro/STOPGAP/README.md

 * stopgap_chr1.RData, ..., stopgap_chrX.RData: the most comprehensive STOPGAP data (by chromosome) merged from GWAS data, SNP LD data, SNP cluster data and var2gene mapping data, including all possible ways to map LD variants to genes.
 * stopgap.bestld.RData: this is grouped by publication-trait-GWAS and GWAS SNP-gene, reducing each reported genetic association to the best variant-to-gene hypothesis (highest gene score) for each possible gene mapping.
 * stopgap.gene.mesh.RData: this is grouped by gene-trait, selecting the best variant-to-gene mapping for all genetic associations that could connect a gene to a trait.
-Finally the data was merged with latest OMIM/Orphanet data.
+Finally the data was merged with latest Orphanet data.

 **Alphabetical order for the definition of the columns in above STOPGAP datasets**